Sepp van den Berg was Liverpool's first signing since being crowned champions of Europe for the sixth time.

 He established himself further in the Dutch top flight during the 2018-19 campaign, making 15 league appearances, 10 of which were starts.

-After becoming Liverpool's first acquisition of the 2019 summer, Van den Berg was excited to continue his development on Merseyside.
+After becoming Liverpool's first acquisition of the 2019 summer, Van den Berg featured for Jürgen Klopp's first team during the 2019-20 pre-season.